 Aside from other investments being more lucrative, there are cultural factors at play that mean fewer people are interested in buying a home.
 People in the age group most likely to be purchasing a home value their freedom more than they do the attachments that come with owning a home.

-They are also more likely to wait to start families, or even opting out of the whole kids thing all together.
+They are also more likely to wait to start families or even opt-out of having children altogether.
 In fact, one survey says that one of the main reasons that Millennials desired to buy a home was for their pets.
 Not their kids; their pets.

 Odd as it sounds, you might have better luck financially if you invest in a rental home that someone else will live in.
 The single-family rental market is absolutely booming.
-Demand is high since fewer people are choosing to buy a home or they’re unable to qualify due to tightened requirements for mortgage applicants since the 2008 mortgage bubble burst.
+Demand is high since fewer people choose owning a home or they’re unable to qualify due to tightened requirements for mortgage applicants since the 2008 mortgage bubble burst.
 This means that rent (and profit) is higher, as well.

 This means that you can likely turn over a bigger profit long-term while maintaining the freedom that comes with renting by investing in a single-family rental while renting your own place to live.

-If you want to purchase a home as an investment, single-family rentals might be a better option than a personal home.
+If you’re thinking of owning a home as an investment, single-family rentals might be a better option than a personal home.
+Talk to your financial advisor about which option might be best for you and your lifestyle.